Dataset basics: read, access, modify, write#

 >>> elem

-But for standard elements it’s simpler to use the keyword:
+For standard elements it’s simpler to use the keyword to set the value:

 >>> ds.PatientName = 'Citizen^Snips'